 "

 A nurse on a step-down unit glances at her tablet.
-The patient's SpO₂ alert arrived seconds late — delayed by a silent WebSocket fallback she had no way of seeing.
-In most cases, a few seconds is fine.
+The patient's SpO₂ alert came in 4 seconds late.
+In most cases, 4 seconds is fine.

 In critical cases, it could be fatal.